landing-ai/landingai-python/docs/index.md

 That's it!
 Now, with just a few lines of code, you can detect coffee mugs in front of your webcam.

 Now, learn about the other ways to [acquire images](image-acquisition/image-acquisition.md), and how to process your images and [run inference on them](inferences/getting-started.md).
 For inspiration, check out our [Examples](examples.md).

-???+ note

-    If you don't have a LandingLens account, create one [here](https://app.landing.ai/).
-Learn how to use LandingLens from our [Support Center]([https://support.landing.ai/docs/landinglens-workflow](https://support.landing.ai/landinglens/en)) and [Video Tutorial Library](https://support.landing.ai/docs/landinglens-workflow-2).
-Need help with specific use cases?
-Post your questions in our [Community](https://community.landing.ai/home).